Culture, Community, and the Classroom in Wisconsin

-This year’s institute will take place in the Center for Design and Material Culture, where we’ll experience culturally responsive, engaged learning through the power of objects.
-Harnessing the potential of a museum’s curated collections for building student inquiry and reflection around complex topics of representation and identity, participants will have an opportunity to explore museums as texts.
-Participants will gain tools to activate learning goals across subject areas, and access multiple pathways into the stories of people and communities.
+This project began as a summer institute that took place in August 2025 at the Center for Design and Material Culture, where we experienced culturally responsive, engaged learning through the power of objects.
+Harnessing the potential of a museum’s curated collections for building student inquiry and reflection around complex topics of representation and identity, participants had an opportunity to explore museums as texts.
+Participants gained tools to activate learning goals across subject areas, and access multiple pathways into the stories of people and communities.

-We’re especially honored to feature Karen Ann Hoffman, renowned Haudenosaunee Raised Beadwork artist of the Oneida Nation of Wisconsin, as one of our artist facilitators.
-Her work and perspective will enrich your understanding of Indigenous knowledge systems and the role of expressive culture in community life.
+We were especially honored to feature Karen Ann Hoffman, renowned Haudenosaunee Raised Beadwork artist of the Oneida Nation of Wisconsin, as one of our artist facilitators.
+Her work and perspective enriched participants’ understanding of Indigenous knowledge systems and the role of expressive culture in community life.
 As her National Heritage Fellowship biography states: Karen Ann Hoffman beads “peace, beauty, and meaning.”
-She will support learning to listen to the voice of material culture.
+She supported learning to listen to the voice of material culture.

 National Heritage Fellow Karen Ann Hoffman shares her beadwork at NAEA, Minneapolis, 2024.